 - Itineraries and athlete rosters are controlled though USSA.
-Itineraries and rosters must be received by USSA 32 days in advance of the first race in the itinerary. - USSA will make every effort to communicate with groups competing outside of the USA to keep them informed of conflicts and changes to protected projects. - Itineraries will be approved based on avoiding conflicts. - Itineraries are approved based on anticipated available slots. - In the case that an event is over-subscribed, priority is based on the following: - 1.
-All USST A, B, C and D team members start per U.S. Ski Team coaches' discretion - 2.
-Remaining slots are allocated by: - a.
-50% by FIS points in discipline - b.
-50% in order of priority - 1) U.S. Ski Team "special invitees" - 2) National Development System (NDS) projects or discretion - 3) Regional development projects (RDP) - 4) Club/academy projects
+Itineraries and rosters must be received by USSA 21 days in advance of the first team captains meeting in the itinerary. - USSA will make every effort to communicate with groups competing outside of the USA to keep them informed of conflicts and changes to protected projects. - · Itineraries will be approved based on avoiding conflicts. - Itineraries are approved based on anticipated available slots.

+- In the case that an event is over-subscribed, priority is based on the following:

+- 1. All USST A, B, C and D team members start per U.S. Ski Team coaches' discretion

+- 2. Remaining slots are allocated by:

+- a.
+50% by FIS points in event

+- b.
+50% in order of priority

+- 1) U.S. Ski Team "special invitees"

+- 2) National Training Group (NTG) projects or discretion

+- 3) Regional Alpine Development Projects (RADP)

+- 4) Club/academy projects

-NOTE: If there are an odd number of remaining spots available, then the extra start will go to FIS points.
+Note: If there are an odd number of remaining spots available, then the extra start will go to FIS points.

 - Typically USSA will directly enter USA athletes in foreign competitions.
 In some circumstances USSA may write an authorization letter allowing someone else to make the entry on behalf of USSA. - Entries for Continental Cup and National Championship events will be made by USSA.
-Entries subject to Continental Cup rules. - FIS quotas for the USA will be expanded only at authority of USSA. - USA competitors residing in Europe can also apply for approved itineraries, in which case they can receive protected status.
-If those athletes do not apply, they will have secondary status for entry access when teams and projects on approved itineraries are in attendance. - USSA's Alpine Competition Director (ACD) may make modifications to these procedures based on circumstances that effect USST D team or 'high potential' athletes where such modifications favor a long-range development strategy of USSA.
-Under extraordinary conditions the ACD may exercise discretionary placement or replacement of up to 10% of any quota. - NDS will be allocated protected status for NDS projects in international competitions in up to two series in a FIS calendar year. - USA Team Captains will be assigned based on the level of project attending (USST, NDS, RDP, Club/Academy).
-This Team Captain will facilitate above procedures.
+Entries subject to Continental Cup rules. - FIS quotas for the USA will be expanded only at authority of USSA. - USA competitors residing in Europe can also apply for approved itineraries, in which case they may receive protected status.
+If those athletes do not apply, they will have secondary status for entry access when teams and projects on approved itineraries are in attendance. - USSA's Alpine Director (AD) may make modifications to these procedures based on circumstances that effect USST D team or 'high potential' athletes where such modifications favor a long-range development strategy of USSA.
+Under extraordinary conditions the AD may exercise discretionary placement or replacement of up to 10% of any quota. - NTG will be allocated protected status for NTG projects in international competitions in up to two series in a FIS calendar year. - USA Team Captains will be assigned based on the level of project attending (USST, NTG, RADP, Club/Academy).
+This team captain will facilitate above procedures.
 USST/USSA staff acting in the capacity of team captains may use discretionary entry designation for up to 10% of any quota for any team or group member (other than USSTA, B, C and D who are otherwise described).
 Additionally, team captains may agree on alternative methods if they have unanimous consent of the attending USA coaches.